Body-mind connection fascinates me and evokes my curiosity since my youth.

 I tried literally EVERYTHING to “fix it” but nothing lasted more than a few days.

-Then I got an insight, My body doesn’t need not be fixed - it needs to Re-learn something.
+Then I got an insight, My body doesn’t need to be fixed - it needs to Re-learn something.

-It ended up being a life-changing process for me and brought me back to my psychotherapy training.
+It ended up being a life-changing process for me.

 Since 2016 I'm a student for Somatic Developmental Psychology,